10-Q 1 vera-20230331.htm 10-Q 10-Q

 We are substantially dependent on the success of our product candidates, atacicept and MAU868, which are currently in the clinical development stage.
 If we are unable to complete development of, obtain regulatory approval for and commercialize our product candidates in one or more indications and in a timely manner, our business, financial condition, results of operations and prospects will be significantly harmed.

-Interim, initial, “top-line” and preliminary data from our clinical trials that we announce or publish from time to time may change as more patient data become available and are subject to audit and verification procedures that could result in material changes in the final data.
+Interim, initial, “top-line” and preliminary data from our clinical trials that we announce or publish from time to time may change as more participant data become available and are subject to audit and verification procedures that could result in material changes in the final data.

 We face significant competition, which may result in others discovering, developing or commercializing products before or more successfully than us.